Alabama can enforce ban on puberty blockers and hormones for transgender children, court says

 Major medical groups, including the American Medical Association and the American Academy of Pediatrics, oppose the bans and experts say treatments are safe if properly administered.

-Puberty blockers are fully reversible prescription medications that pause sexual maturation, typically given in injections or skin implants.
+Puberty blockers are fully reversible prescription medication that pause sexual maturation, typically given in injections or skin implants.
 Hormone treatments can prompt sexual development, including changes in appearance.

+Dr. Morissa Ladinsky, a Birmingham pediatrician, said in a statement Monday that she is hopeful “today’s decision is just a temporary setback.”

+“As a doctor who has treated hundreds of transgender adolescents, I know firsthand the challenges these young people and their families face and the benefits these treatments provide to youth who need them.
+This is safe, effective, and established medical care.
+There is no valid reason to ban this care,” Ladinsky said.

 The ruling follows a string of decisions in recent weeks against similar bans.
 A federal judge in June struck down a similar law in Arkansas, the first state to enact such a ban.
 At least 20 states enacted laws restricting or banning gender-affirming care for minors.